Capstone-Projects-2024-Spring/project-phillygpt/documentation/docs/requirements/features-and-requirements.md

     - Ensure smooth integration between the OpenAI API the application.
 - Performance
     - Quick response times are necessary for query generation and data retrieval.
+- Dark Mode and Light Mode
+    - Dark mode and light mode ensure the application is pleasant to view.